mattgaidica/7zBackup/README.md

 2. Modify/remove the paths for your system by opening the batch file in a text editor.
 3. Place `backup.bat` into the folder with your files/subfolders that need to be backed up.
 4. Run it once by double-clicking the file.

-## Notes ##
-* It is assumed that a folder be created for each machine within the "Dropbox" folder.